agemooij/riak-scala-client/README.md

 - Completely non-blocking thanks to Scala 2.10 Futures, Akka, and Spray
 - Transparent integration with Akka projects through an Akka extension
-- An untyped RiakValue class for interacting with raw Riak values and their associated meta data (vlock, etag, content type, last modified time, indexes, etc.)
+- An untyped RiakValue class for interacting with raw Riak values and their associated meta data (vclock, etag, content type, last modified time, indexes, etc.)
-- A typed RiakMeta[T] class for interacting with deserialized values while retaining their associated meta data (vlock, etag, content type, last modified time, indexes, etc.)
+- A typed RiakMeta[T] class for interacting with deserialized values while retaining their associated meta data (vclock, etag, content type, last modified time, indexes, etc.)
 - Customizable and strongly typed conflict resolution on all fetches (and stores when returnbody=true)
 - Automatic (de)serialization of Scala (case) classes using type classes
     - builtin spray-json (de)serializers